Juanperias/motion/CONTRIBUTING.md

 ## Documenting Features

 If you add new features, remember to document them thoroughly.
 Update relevant sections in the codebase, including `README.md`, and any other documentation files.
 This helps other developers understand the changes and how to utilize the new features effectively.

-## Adding Dependencies

-Do not add dependencies unless it is strictly necessary.
-Consider the impact on the project, such as increased build times, potential security vulnerabilities, and maintenance overhead.
-If you must add a dependency, include a detailed justification in your PR, explaining why it is essential and how it benefits the project.

-Thank you for your contributions and for helping improve Motion!
-Your efforts are greatly appreciated.